Flybe collapse: From staff to refunds, what happens now?

 Do not go to the airport unless you have made arrangements for an alternative flight.

-Will other carriers help?
+Will other operators help?

 Yes.
+Train firm LNER is offering “all Flybe customers who have had their flights cancelled “free journeys on any LNER service to their destination on 28 and 29 January”.
+Travellers will need to present evidence of a Flybe booking for either day.

 Rival airlines are already making “rescue fares” available to enable people who have tickets for future Flybe flights.

-For passengers booked to fly up to 5 February, easyJet is offering a fare of £49 for domestic routes and £79 for international routes including a 15kg hold bage on presentation their original Flybe booking reference.
-Travellers will need to call 0330 5515151.
+For passengers booked to fly up to 5 February, easyJet is offering a fare of £49 for domestic routes and £79 for international routes including a 15kg hold bag on presentation their original Flybe booking reference.
+Travellers will need to call 0330 551 5151.

 Ryanair is focusing on passengers to and from Belfast from late March onwards.
 Rescue fares serving East Midlands, Manchester and London Stansted start at £30, for travel from Sunday 26 March.